imranomar/saloodo/readme.md

 .Note: product title should be unique

-.For product bubdles and orders the product ids will be checked if they exists
+.For product bundles and orders the product ids will be checked if they exists

 DATABASE